VFPX/VFPInstallers/README.md

 This repository contains installers for various components of Visual FoxPro (VFP).

+## VFP 9

+[vfp9.iso](https://vfpxrepository.com/files/vfp9.iso) is an ISO file created from the VFP 9 installation CD.
+To install VFP 9, double-click the ISO file to open it in File Explorer, then run Setup.exe.

+> Note: VFP 9 is not open source; you must have a license key to install it.
+This is provided as a convenience since most laptops no longer come with optical drives.

 ## VFP 9 Service Pack 2 (SP2) and Hotfix 3

 These are updates to VFP 9.
 Use the `VERSION()` command to assess your current version of VFP.